nikhgupta/scrapix/README.md

 To use the `Google Images Scraper` inside your ruby applications, simply do:

-    scraper = Pixlr::GoogleImages.new # create the scraper
+    scraper = Scrapix::GoogleImages.new # create the scraper

     scraper.query = "programmer"      # find images for keyword: "programmer"
     scraper.total = 30                # search is limited to 30 images (default: 100)